-Mr. Halpin has received many industry awards for WEST*GROUP developments over the years including most recently: the National Association of Industrial and Office Park’s President’s Award of Distinction, National Honor Award, and Award of Excellence for Best New Building; the Landscape Contractor’s Association Grand Award for Commercial Maintenance; and Fairfax County Government’s Exceptional Design Honor Award.
-He was a recipient of the prestigious Ellie Doyle Service Award from the Fairfax County Park Authority, as well as the Ernst and Young Greater Washington “Entrepreneur of the Year Award”.
+Mr. Halpin received many industry awards for WEST*GROUP developments over the years including the National Association of Industrial and Office Park’s President’s Award of Distinction, National Honor Award, and Award of Excellence for Best New Building; the Landscape Contractor’s Association Grand Award for Commercial Maintenance; and Fairfax County Government’s Exceptional Design Honor Award.
+He was a recipient of the prestigious Ellie Doyle Service Award from the Fairfax County Park Authority, as well as the Ernst and Young Greater Washington “Entrepreneur of the Year Award.”
 Mr. Halpin was also chosen to receive the 2003 Life Achievement in Industry Award from the Science Museum of Virginia.
 In 2005, he received the James M. Rees Award from the Fairfax County Chamber of Commerce for exemplary service to the Chamber and community.
-Additionally, he has received tributes in the Congressional Record from both the United States Senate and House of Representatives.
+Additionally, he received tributes in the Congressional Record from both the United States Senate and House of Representatives.